 - i.
 Students registered for the undergraduate programmes in Law and Criminal Justice (LLB or for BA in Criminal Justice) may not register for more than the prescribed number of modules per year. - ii.
 In order to register for second year level modules, a student must have passed 60% of first year level modules. - iii.
 To register for third year level modules, all first year and second year modules must be passed. - iv.
 All modules at first, second and third years must be passed in order to register for the final fourth year level of a study programme - v.
 A student must first register all outstanding modules of the previous year before the student may register for ANY modules of the current year.
 In all years except for the final year the maximum number of modules a student may register for may not exceed the total number of modules prescribed for that particular year.
 Only in the final year of studies may a student apply to the Director for permission to add one or two outstanding modules to complete the degree.
 Permission is dependent on good academic progress and may not exceed the maximum number of FTE credits. - vi.
 A student may not repeat a module more than once unless with the permission of Senate upon recommendation of the Director; - vii.
 No student may exceed a maximum of SIX years to complete the LLB degree and no student may exceed a maximum of FIVE years for the completion of the BA in Criminal Justice degree. - viii.
-Students who have interrupted their studies cannot apply for recognition of modules that have been completed ten or more years ago.
+Students who have interrupted their studies cannot apply for recognition of modules that have been completed ten or more years ago. - ix.

-- ix.
 The University has adopted a new general rule on re-admission with effect from 1 January 2019, which states that a student who qualifies for re-admission should not have been out of the enrolment system of the University of Venda for more than two (2) years. - x.
-Please note that from 2018 onwards the two new modules CLE 4541 and LET 3141 replace LPR 4541; and the new module CLE 4641 replaces LPR 4641.
-Students who have failed LPR 4541 and 4641 in 2017 or before, will register for CLE 4541 and LET 3141 and CLE 4641. - LPR 4541 = CLE 4541 & LET 3141 - LPR 4641 = CLE 4641 - xi.
-First year LLB students will only be admitted to the June examination in INT 1141 upon successful completion of Library training in the Law Library. - xii.
+First year LLB students will only be admitted to the June examination in INT 1141 upon successful completion of Library training in the Law Library. - xi.
 Please note that the revised BA in Criminal Justice degree comes into effect from January 2023.
-In light thereof, Option Two (Private Law Option), is no longer available for first entering students.
+Option Two (Private Law Option), is no longer available for first entering students.
 Students who registered for this option in 2019 and before, will continue and complete their degree with this option.
-All first entering BA in Criminal Justice students from 2020 will thus register for Option One (Criminology AND Policing Studies as majors) as per the curriculum on p15.
+BA in Criminal Justice students who registered as first entering students from 2020-2022 registered for Option One (Criminology AND Policing Studies as majors) as per the curriculum on p15 and all first entering BA in Criminal Justice students from 2023 must register for the revised curriculum as on p16 below.